 - Stop alcohol intake

 By following the above-mentioned tips, you can maximize the benefits of a leaky gut diet plan.

 You can try different meals and recipes and make your leaky gut diet plan fun.
 Choose your favorite but healthy foods and be consistent with your diet plan.

-Always remember, health is wealth.
+Always remember, that health is wealth.
 If you don’t monitor your diet, you are liable to many diseases.

 Is oatmeal okay for a leaky gut?